Chimmiii/Classroom-Wars-Sino-ang-Pinakapabibo-/README.md

 ## Installation
 ### Method 1
 1. Download the ZIP file on the git repository.
 2. Ensure Python software is installed on your computer.
+3. Copy and paste the python file `ClassroomWars.py` to your desired location.
-3. Open a terminal or command prompt, navigate to the file location and type:
+4. Open a terminal or command prompt, navigate to the file location and type:
    ```bash
    python ClassroomWars.py
     ```